THE FAMILY DOCTORS

 Business Associates.
 There are some services provided to our practice through contracts with business associates.
 Examples of business associates include laboratory and pathology services, collection agencies, and a copying service used when making copies of your health record.
 When these services are contracted, we may disclose your health information to our business associates to enable them to perform their contracted services and to bill you or your third-party payer for services rendered.
 We require the business associates to appropriately safeguard your protected health information.

 Notification.
-We may use or disclose information to notify or assist in notifying a family member, personal representative, or another person responsible for your care of your location and general condition.
+We may use or disclose information to notify or assist in notifying a family member, personal representative, or another person responsible for

 Communication With Family.
 Unless you object, health professionals, using their best judgment, may disclose to a family member, other relative, close personal friend or any other person you identity, health information relevant to that person’s involvement in your care or payment related to your care.
 Research.
 We may disclose information to researchers when their research has been approved by the appropriate institutional review board that has reviewed the research protocol and established protocols to ensure the privacy of your health information.